tad1/Plastic-SCM/Plastic Organization/Creating Organization/Creating Organization.md

 After `saving` you will see that new user appeared.
 ![[Plastic Organization/Creating Organization/10.png]]

-In order to finish invitation your teammate needs to login to Plastic SCM via `Unity ID`.
+n order to finish the invitation, your teammate must log in to Plastic SCM via `Unity ID`.
-Just send him **Joining Organization** instruction.
+Just send him **Joining Organization** instructions.